cosmos/sdk-tutorials/interchain-exchange/tutorial/01-app-design.md

 After an orderbook exists, you can create buy and sell orders for this pair of token.

 The module will make use of the Interblockchain Communication Standard [IBC](https://github.com/cosmos/ics/blob/master/ibc/2_IBC_ARCHITECTURE.md).
 With use of the IBC, the module can create orderbooks for tokens to have multiple blockchains interact and exchange their tokens.
-You will be able to create an orderbook pair with one token from one blockchain and another token from a different blockchain.
+You will be able to create an orderbook pair with one token from one blockchain and another token from another blockchain.
 We will call the module you create in this tutorial `ibcdex`.
 Both blockchains will need to have the `ibcdex` module installed and running.

 When a user exchanges a token with the `ibcdex`, you receive a `voucher` of that token on the other blockchain.
 This is similar to how a `ibc-transfer` is constructed.
 Since a blockchain module does not have the rights to mint new token of a blockchain into existence, the token on the target chain would be locked up and the buyer would receive a `voucher` of that token.
-This process can be reversed when the `voucher` get burned again to enable back the original token.
+This process can be reversed when the `voucher` get burned again to unlock the original token.
 This will be explained throghout the tutorial in more detail.

 ## Assumption

-For any pair of tokens you can create an orderbook.
-The orderbook can be created for the exchange of any tokens between any pair of chains.
+An orderbook can be created for the exchange of any tokens between any pair of chains.
 The requirement is to have the `ibcdex` module available.
 There can only be one orderbook for a pair of token at the same time.
 <!-- There is no condition to check for open channels between two chains. -->
 A specific chain cannot mint new of its native token.
 <!-- The module is trustless, there is no condition to check when opening a channel between two chains.
 Any pair of tokens can be exchanged between any pair of chains. -->